- ABOUT US

 We support select organizations committed to honoring and supporting those who have served and are now serving in the U.S. military by improving the lives of service members, veterans and their families.
 Below are examples of grantmaking in this area.

 Military Family Research Institute (MFRI) at Purdue University works closely with collaborators to improve the lives of service members and their families in Indiana and across the nation.
 Through research and outreach, MFRI helps military and public policy leaders and communities better support military service members, veterans and their families.LEARN MORE

-The Indiana National Guard Relief Fund provides financial grants to Indiana service members and their families encountering difficult situations due to the mobilization of service members.
-It also leads the Families First Initiative, which provides programs for youth and families grieving the loss of a service member.LEARN MORE
+Indiana National Guard Relief Fund provides financial grants to Indiana service members and their families encountering difficult situations due to the mobilization of service members.
+It also provides programs that help mitigate the increased risk of service member suicides and support youth and families grieving the loss of a service member.LEARN MORE

 Career Learning & Employment Center for Veterans doing business as Operation: Job Ready Veterans, supports veterans by providing career development and employment services.
 It also assists veterans transition to civilian life.LEARN MORE